-Sloane Kearney teaches creative movement and studio based dance courses in all four divisions at GFS.
-With her love and passion for all things dance, Sloane enjoys being able to create dance with a wide variety of students!
-This creative movement unit, for grades K-2, offers a 10-minute full body warm-up, three movement lessons, and a five-minute cool down.
+Sloane Kearney previously taught creative movement and studio-based dance courses at GFS.
+For grades K-2, creative movement offers a 10-minute full body warm-up, three movement lessons, and a five-minute cooldown.
 The 15-minute lessons explore three elements of dance: time, space, and energy.
-The warm-up and cool down videos can be used on their own as needed for quick movement breaks, or paired with an element video for a cohesive 30 minute lesson.
+The warm-up and cool-down videos can be used on their own as needed for quick movement breaks or paired with an element video for a cohesive 30-minute lesson.

 No specialty supplies are needed, just an open space to move about freely.

 Yoga with Jake Miller